ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #B title="B: Access request - response"}
 {: artwork-align="center"}

-Complementary to what is defined in {{I-D.ietf-ace-oauth-authz}} (Section 5.1.1), to determine the AS2 in charge of a topic hosted at the Broker, the Broker MAY send the address of both the AS in charge of the topic back to the Client in the 'AS' parameter in the AS Information, as a response to an Unauthorized Resource Request (Section 5.1.2).
-The uri of AS2 is concatenated to the uri of AS1, and separated by a comma.
+Complementary to what is defined in {{I-D.ietf-ace-oauth-authz}} (Section 5.1.1), the Broker MAY send the address of both the AS1 and AS2 in the 'AS' parameter in the AS Information, as a response to an Unauthorized Resource Request (Section 5.1.2).
+For CoAP, the uri of AS2 is concatenated to the uri of AS1, and separated by a comma.
 An example using CBOR diagnostic notation and CoAP is given below:

 ~~~~~~~~~~~
     4.01 Unauthorized